bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widget-builder.md

 ## Configure Widget Builder

 Once you have installed Widget Builder, the next step is to set up the widget development environment for your store.
-This will authorize you to access your store's data during the development process.
-You will need the store's `Client ID`, `Access Token`, and `API Path` to generate the appropriate configuration.
+This configuration will authorize you to access your store's data during the development process.
+You will need the store's `Client ID`, `Access Token`, and `API Path` to configure the environment.

 To get started, locate or create a parent directory for the widgets you plan to develop using these credentials.